ishmal/mini60/README.md

 I thought "how hard can it be?" and downloaded the SARK100 manual from here: http://www.casogo.com/Manual/SARK100.pdf.
 Page 77 lists the PC commands and the results.
 It seems quite straightforward and simple.
 And it is!

-It has only been a few weeks but I already have my own Android client working, based on Apache Cordova.
+After a few weeks I had my own Android client working, based on Ionic.
 It's a trivial little app, but it does everything I need.
 Maybe it can be useful for you, too.
 I have seen a lot of postings by people frustrated with their Bluetooth connection not working.
 Maybe this can help!.

 ### Downloads

-Installable .apk files for Android can be found here:  https://github.com/ishmal/open60/releases .
+Installable .apk files for Android and .appxupload for Windows 10 can be found here:  https://github.com/ishmal/mini60/releases .
 The easiest way to install is to browse to the releases page with your Android device's browser, and click the link.
 Your browser will ask you how to continue.

 ### Observations about the Mini60